-HORIZON-WIDERA-2026-WIDENING-02: Twinning
+HORIZON-WIDERA-2026-02-WIDENING-01: Twinning

-Call: Twinning Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 0.80 and 1.50 million would allow these outcomes to be addressed appropriately.
+Call: Twinning Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of between EUR 0.80 and 1.50 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 238.00 million.
-Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: In order to achieve the expected outcomes, participation as coordinators to the call is limited to legal entities established in Widening countries, as defined in the Horizon Europe regulation.
-Procedure The procedure is described in General Annex F. The following exceptions apply: The following rules for dealing with ex-aequo applications apply: in the first place, ex-aequo proposals will be prioritised according to geographical diversity criteria, defined as proposals with coordinators established in a Widening Country, not otherwise represented as coordinator higher up the ranking list.
+Indicative budget The total indicative budget for the topic is EUR 258.00 million.
+Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: In order to achieve the expected outcomes, participation as coordinators to the call is limited to legal entities established in Widening Countries, as defined in the Horizon Europe regulation.
+The Joint Research Centre (JRC) may participate as member of the consortium selected for funding as a beneficiary with zero funding, or as an associated partner.
+The JRC will not participate in the preparation and submission of the proposal - see General Annex B. Procedure The procedure is described in General Annex F. The following exceptions apply: The following rules for dealing with ex-aequo applications apply: in the first place, ex-aequo proposals will be prioritised according to geographical diversity criteria, defined as proposals with coordinators established in a Widening Country, not otherwise represented as coordinator higher up the ranking list.
 The method described in Points 1), 2), 3) and 5) of General Annexes Part F (Procedure/Evaluation procedure and ranking) will then be applied to the remaining equally ranking proposals in the group.
 This rule establishing the priority order serves to better spread the impact of the action and to strengthen the efficiency of the 'Widening participation and spreading excellence' programme.

-Legal and financial set-up of The rules are described in General Annex G. The following exceptions apply: the Grant Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) 30 .
-Other conditions This action is open for participation of the JRC that can contribute specific expertise, where relevant, for the development of R&I strategies depending on the R&I domain chosen by the project, technology transfer and IPR management as well as linking up to regional smart specialisation strategy.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) .
+Evaluation and award procedure Evaluation process by the evaluation committee: Proposals will be first evaluated and scored individually by at least four expert evaluators with respect to the award criteria.
+The score for each award criterion will be the median of the evaluators' scores.
+The overall score from this individual evaluation phase will be the sum of the three median scores from the three award criteria.
+These individual assessments/reports of the 4 evaluators will then be quality checked and, if necessary, further discussed at the panel review.
+The Evaluation Summary Report will comprise the final score, a collation of the comments from the four individual assessments/ reports, including a comment that summarises the assessment by the evaluation committee.

-Expected Outcome: Twinning actions aim to enhance networking activities between the research institutions of the Widening countries acting as co-ordinators and top-class leading counterparts at European Union level by linking it with at least two research institutions from two different Member States or Associated Countries.
-Twinning actions intend to raise the research profile of the institution from the Widening country and its staff, including strengthening the research management capacity.
+Expected Outcome: Twinning actions aim to enhance networking activities between the research institutions and research infrastructures of the Widening Countries acting as coordinators and top-class leading counterparts at European Union level by linking it with at least two research institutions from two different Member States or Associated Countries.
+Twinning actions intend to raise the research profile of the institution from the Widening Country and its staff, including strengthening the research management capacity.